-This award is for any individual who has provided significant meritorious service to the Chartered Institute of Ergonomics and Human Factors.
+This award is for any individual who has provided significant meritorious service to the Chartered Institute of Ergonomics and Human Factors, and who has made a substantial and effective contribution to furthering the aims and operations of the Institute.

 Who was Paul Branton?